31/03/2022Life Sciences Translations

 The MDR came into force on 26 May 2021, and the transition period will end on 26 May 2024.
 The IVDR has been applicable since 26 May 2022.
 However, in January 2022, the European Parliament and the Council adopted a staggered extension of the IVDR’s transition period, ranging from 26 May 2025 for higher risk in vitro diagnostics, to 26 May 2027 for lower risk in vitro diagnostics, and to 26 May 2028 for certain provisions concerning devices manufactured and used in health institutions.

 Our experts are here to lighten the load

-Despite the postponement, the countdown to the implementation of the In-Vitro Diagnostic Medical Devices Regulation continues, and the current directive, IVDD 98/79/EC is being phased out.
+Despite the postponement, the countdown to implementing the In Vitro Diagnostic Medical Devices Regulation continues, and the repeal of the current directive, IVDD 98/79/EC, is now upon us.
 That’s why CPSL has a dedicated Life Sciences team working to lighten the load.
 Industry players are finding CPSL’s expert services invaluable to successfully navigate the demands of the new regulatory standards.
 The Life Sciences team at CPSL is poised to smooth the transition to all kinds of changes in this rapidly developing industry, and a trusted language partner to bear the burden of managing time-consuming tasks, leaving your experts free to conquer new challenges with clarity and confidence.

 CPSL has the transition assistance you need